-> Or you are a Class I manufacturer or manufacturer of IVDs who will soon have to involve a Notified Body in the conformity assessment procedure and now have to deal with the requirements of a Notified Body/Authority for the first time.
-A growing variety of products makes it more difficult to keep track of which Technical Documentation is still up to date or which can even be summarized under certain circumstances.
+Or you are a Class I manufacturer or manufacturer of IVDs who will soon have to involve a Notified Body in the conformity assessment procedure and now have to deal with the requirements of a Notified Body/Authority for the first time.
+A growing variety of Medical Devices has made it more difficult to keep track of which Technical Documentation is still up to date or which can even be summarized under certain circumstances.
 There are many questions and problems concerning Technical Documentation, especially when converting from the Medical Device Directive (MDD) to the Medical Device Regulation (MDR).
 We have a solution: The qtec Aktenfuchs!

-> qtec as your partner
+qtec as your partner

 It is not necessary, nor helpful, to submit all the documents "that you have".
 Technical Documentation only contains documents that are needed and explicitly requested.